 My husband and I moved to Peterborough NH but maintain a base in metro Boston where many of my clients live.
 I work with families and students throughout the country and throughout the world.

-My professional associations include membership in HECA (Higher Education Consultants Association) and in NACAC (National Association of College Admissions Counselors).
-I served for many years as an alumnae interviewer for Yale’s ASC (Alumni Schools Committee) and am completing a term of several years on the Advisory Board of the Chewonki Foundation’s Maine Coast Semester in Wiscasset, ME.
+My professional associations include membership in NACAC (National Association of College Admissions Counselors).
+I served for many years as an alumnae interviewer for Yale’s ASC (Alumni Schools Committee) and completed a term of several years on the Advisory Board of the Chewonki Foundation’s Maine Coast Semester in Wiscasset, ME.